 Within Chordata (ray-finned fish in this case), Hoki (Macruronus novaezelandiae) was the most common species as it was present in 26.58% of the samples and represented 10.5% of all sequences.
-The Cocky gunard (Lepidotrigla modesta) and the Southern hake (Merluccius australis) were also important prey items, being present in 18.99% and 17.72 % of the samples and comprising 9.69% and 10.01% of all sequences, respectively.
+The Cocky gurnard (Lepidotrigla modesta) and the Southern hake (Merluccius australis) were also important prey items, being present in 18.99% and 17.72 % of the samples and comprising 9.69% and 10.01% of all sequences, respectively.
 Next were cutlassfish, identified to family level (Trichiuridae), and the Thorntooth grenadier (Lepidorhynchus denticulatus) both present in 11.39% of the samples and comprising 5.77% and 3.8% of all sequences, respectively.
 As in the case of arthropods, we detected few other minor taxa, such as the Pink cusk-eel (Genypterus blacodes) or the Hawknose grenadier (Coelorinchus oliverianus), among others (around 1% reads: Table 2; Fig.2).
 Out of 19 OTUs of Actinopterygii, three OTUs were identified to genus level, two OTUs were identified to family and the remaining 13 OTUs were identified to species level (Table 1).

 According to our results, within cephalopods, eight different OTUs were identified as prey items, six of them were assigned to family level, one to genus level and one to species level (Table 1).
 The most common cephalopod prey item was the Common Octopus (Octopus vulgaris), which was present in 32.91% of the samples, followed by the pencil squids (family Loliginidae), present in 31.65%.
 However, in terms of number of reads, pencil squids comprised 7.68% of all reads and octopodids 4.46% of them.
 Finally, Oegopsida squids (Family Histiotheutidae) were present in 2.53% of the samples but comprised less than 1% of the reads (Table 2; Fig. 2).

 Figure 1.
-Prey phyla identified using three different biodiversity metrics: A) Number of OTUs as a proxy of diversity, B) Frequency of occurrence (FOO) refers to the percentage of samples in which the prey item is present and C) Read abundance as a proxy of relative food biomass.
+Prey phyla identified using three different biodiversity metrics: A) Number of OTUs as a proxy of diversity, B) Frequency of occurrence (FOO) refers to the percentage of samples in which the prey item is present and C) Read abundance .

 Figure 2.
 Read abundance classified by family for A) Fish prey items B) Cephalopod prey items